EBIvariation/eva-sub-cli/docs/common_metadata_errors.md

 **Resolution**

-EVA cannot access or validate private objects.
+EVA cannot add to, validate, or access private objects.
 Make sure the project or sample has been released publicly before submitting it to EVA for validation.

 ## 5. BioSamples issued by NCBI : geographic location/collection date issue